 - How Many Days in Cinque Terre is Enough

-- Where to Stay in Cinque Terre
+- Best areas to Stay in Cinque Terre

-- 7 Best areas to stay in Sorrento
+- Best areas to stay in Sorrento

 Bari is a beautiful city with a unique history and appeal.
 While not for everyone, it’s a place that many people love and one that has a number of different sides to explore.
+First-timers will want to stay in Murat area, while the Old Town is a great spot for history and culture.

-Hopefully after reading this article, you should have determined which side of it you are most interested in and where to stay in order to take full advantage of that.
+Hopefully, after reading this article, you should have determined which side of it you are most interested in and where to stay in Bari in order to take full advantage of that.
 With that in mind, all that’s left for you to do is go and start getting everything booked, so you can go and explore its wonders for yourself.